team-arrow-racing/vehicle-controller/README.md

 # Vehicle Controller

 Responsible for controlling the main function of the vehicle.
+Uses STM32L432KC.

+### Main functions
+* Send motor control CAN packets to WaveSculptor
+* Reads in data from a linear potentiometer connected to an ADC to determine speed setpoints
+* Parse driver inputs for Cruise control and switching between Reverse/Neutral/Drive
+* Tells the Battery Management System to engage contactors
+* Initialises and configures the Elmar MPPTs

+### Important Pins
+PA11 - CAN RX
+PA12 - CAN TX
+PC1 - ADC IN (Data pin on a linear potentiometer connected to the cars accelerator pedal)

 ## Setup